Any-Property-Conditional Molecule Generation with Self-Criticism using Spanning Trees: Experiments

 \subsection{Hard: Small dataset of large molecules (Chromophore DB)}

-As a more challenging example, we explore the generation of molecules with out-of-distribution properties on Chromophore DB \citep{Joung2020}, a small dataset of around 6K molecules with an average of 35 atoms per molecule with a STGG max-length of 511 tokens (compared to 23 atoms on average with max-length of 136 tokens for Zinc250K and 9 atoms on average with max-length of 37 for QM9).
-To make the problem more realistic, we assume we can only give 100 molecules to chemists (in the real world, these chemists will filter out those 100 molecules from their expert knowledge and decide to test half or a quarter of them).
+As a more challenging example, we explore the generation of molecules with out-of-distribution properties on Chromophore DB \citep{Joung2020}, a small dataset of around 6K molecules with an average of 35 atoms per molecule (compared to 23 atoms for Zinc250K and 9 atoms for QM9).
+To make the problem more realistic, we only sample 100 molecules (in the real world, chemists would decide which of those 100 molecules to synthesize based on their expert knowledge).
 We want to know if one of those 100 molecules has the desired out-of-distribution properties.

-Given the size of the dataset, it might be useful to first pre-train on a large set of small molecules (Zinc250K) and then fine-tune on the smaller dataset of large molecules (Chromophore DB).
-We try training only on Chromophore DB in addition to this strategy (pre-train and fine-tune).
-There are two ways to preprocess the properties in this case, we can either standardize them with respect to the pre-training or the fine-tuning datasets; doing it with respect to the pre-training dataset can lead to extreme values in the fine-tuning (e.g., 4 standard deviation in Chromophore's MolWt is 15 standard-deviation in Zinc250K's MolWt).
-Hereby, to reduce the gap between pre-trained and fine-tuned conditioning values, we preprocess the properties by standardizing with respect to the fine-tune dataset properties during both pre-training and fine-tuning.
+Given the small size of the dataset, it can be useful to first pre-train on a large set of small molecules (Zinc250K) and then fine-tune on the smaller dataset of large molecules (Chromophore DB).
+We try this strategy (pre-train and fine-tune) in addition to training only on Chromophore DB.

-The results are shown in Table \ref{tab:eff2chromo}.
-We find that pre-training on Zinc250K and fine-tuning on Chromophore DB often leads to improved performance (Generative Efficiency and MinMAE) over training only on Chromophore DB.
-Fine-tuning for longer (1000 epochs instead of 100 epochs) leads to worse generative efficiency with similar performance, except for better property fidelity on molWt when using filtering ($k>1$), which suggests that the longer training improves the property predictor accuracy on OOD molWt.
+\textbf{Results.} The experiment results are shown in Table \ref{tab:eff2chromo} (see Table \ref{tab:eff2chromo_mean} for the top-100 MAE).
+Pre-training on Zinc250K generally improves performance (Efficiency and MinMAE).
 For most properties, random guidance with filtering ($k>1$) leads to the closest properties.
 However, for high logP, we obtain better property fidelity with no filtering ($k=1$), indicating that the model struggles with property prediction on large out-of-distribution logP values.